diegofcpereira/HotmartCourseDownloader/README.md

 - [ ] Find a way to encode the final .mp4 file to a "true" .mp4 format (at the moment it's just a bunch of .ts files concatenated, thats why you need to download VLC to play them);
 - [ ] The "front-end" (popup, options, user messages and errors);
 - [ ] Names and icons;

-#### I am not responsible for the misuse of this project.
-I do not encourage or support the use of this project for the purposes of piracy or unauthorized distribution of any hotmart content.
-This project was made in order to study some concepts of javascript and web programming.